sourcery-ai-experiments/pay-theory-documentation/docs/sdk/javascript/functions.md

 ### Error Response

-If the response has the `type` of `ERROR` it will have another key `error` with a string attatched to it.
+If the response has the `type` of `ERROR` it will have another key `error` with a string attached to it.
 The string will begin with one of the codes shown [here](ERRORS).

 ```json
 {